Do Salt Water Pools Need Chemicals? Complete Guide

 Testing and Maintenance Schedule

-- Daily: Check salt cell for calcium buildup and clean if necessary
+- Every few months (or per manufacturer guidance): Inspect the salt cell for calcium buildup and clean only if you see scale

 - 2-3 times weekly: Test pH and free chlorine levels